Research shows other drivers cause many motorcycle accidents, possibly due to errors in perception; sadly, riders often suffer most in these crashes.

 - In nearly three out of four crashes, motorcyclists struck other vehicles.

-More recently, a Florida Department of Transportation study found that other motorists were to blame for 60 percent of motorcycle accidents, according to the Sun Sentinel.
+More recently, a Florida Department of Transportation study found that other motorists were to blame for 60 percent of motorcycle accidents, according to the Sun-Sentinel.
 Accidents in which other vehicles failed to yield and made left turns in front of motorcyclists were especially common.

 A recent study suggests why drivers are so likely to overlook motorcyclists.
-During the study, researchers from Australian National University had 40 participants perform a driving simulation.
+During the study, researchers from the Australian National University had 40 participants perform a driving simulation.
 According to a press release reposted on Science Daily, one simulation featured a high number of buses and a low number of motorcycles, while the other simulation included more motorcycles and fewer buses.